tgraham-antenna/markupuk-2021-paper/fork.md

 The "Deploy on Netlify" button below will do the following:

 1. Create a Git repository under your GitHub account that will contain the paper template and supporting resources.
-1. Set up a continuous publishing process that auto-generates the PDF whenever you commit changes to the paper XML source.
+1. Set up a continuous publishing process on Netlify that auto-generates the PDF whenever you commit changes to the repository.
 1. Create a "Dashboard" page for the project.

 After that you will be able to access a "Dashboard" page that will give you access to the following functionality: